Asian stocks follow Wall Street lower before US Fed release | WTOP

-BEIJING (AP) — Asia stock markets followed Wall Street lower Wednesday as investors looked ahead to a speech by the Federal Reserve chairman for signs of possible plans for more U.S. interest rate cuts.
+BEIJING (AP) — Global stock markets were back in positive territory Wednesday as investors looked ahead to a speech by the Federal Reserve chairman for signs of possible plans for more U.S. interest rate cuts.

+Market benchmarks in London and Frankfurt rose in early trading.
+On Wall Street, the futures for the S&P 500 index rose 0.7% to 2,918 and futures for the Dow Jones Industrial Average climbed 0.6% to 26,085.

-U.S. stocks fell Tuesday after another slide in bond yields and a mixed batch of corporate earnings.
+After a three-day run of gains, U.S. stocks fell Tuesday after a slide in bond yields and a mixed batch of corporate earnings.
 Financial sector stocks led the declines.

-Investors looked ahead to the Fed’s release Wednesday of notes from its policymaking meeting last month and a speech Friday by chairman Jerome Powell.
+Investors are now looking ahead to the Fed’s Wednesday release of notes from its policymaking meeting last month and a speech Friday by Chairman Jerome Powell.

-Markets have “entered a holding pattern” ahead of Powell’s speech at an annual gathering in Jackson Hole, Wyoming, said Jeffrey Halley of Oanda in a report.
+Markets have “entered a holding pattern” ahead of Powell’s afternoon speech at an annual gathering in Jackson Hole, Wyoming, Jeffrey Halley of Oanda said in a report.

 Investors expect Powell to signal the Fed “is about to embark on a reinvigorated wave of easing,” said Halley.
 However, he said U.S. data “simply does not support the need for an aggressive easing cycle.”